WilliamYi2000/Team-63-Simulted-Launcher-Repository/I2C Module/README.md

 - If the difference is greater than the precision value, a miss is registered
 ![image](https://github.com/WilliamYi2000/Team-63-Simulted-Launcher-Repository/blob/3905327f9435ed0eaaa10a8e208a253936b562c4/I2C%20Module/Radio%20Flowcharts%20and%20Tables/Radio%20Receiver%20Flow%20chart.png)
 ## Setup
-You can run this project using arduino
+You can run this project using arduino IDE and setting up the pins with arduino ATMega328p

 ![image](https://github.com/WilliamYi2000/Team-63-Simulted-Launcher-Repository/blob/0c6f1211317badffaf91b3de8e55cc96fa74cf83/I2C%20Module/Radio%20Flowcharts%20and%20Tables/LoRa%20pins.PNG)